 - 2 ounces cool water, about 65°F/18°C (about 1/4 cup; 55g)

 - 1 ounce neutral oil, such as safflower, or a nutty, flavorful oil, such as hazelnut or roasted pumpkin seed (about 2 heaping tablespoons; 28g)

 For the Autolyse: In large bowl, combine whole wheat flour with first addition of water.
 Stir until water is absorbed; then knead briefly against the sides of the bowl until no floury bits remain.
 Cover and set aside for 2 hours 30 minutes to hydrate flour.

-For the Dough: Transfer hydrated dough to a 14-cup food processor fitted with a metal blade, along with brown sugar, salt, and instant dry yeast.
+For the Dough: Transfer hydrated dough to a 14-cup food processor fitted with the regular metal blade (not the dough blade), along with brown sugar, salt, and instant dry yeast.
 Process until dough is silky smooth, and a small piece can be stretched into a thin sheet without tearing, about 75 seconds.
 The exact timing will vary with the power and capacity of a given machine.
 For smaller machines, the reduced capacity and power will necessitate dividing dough in half to process in stages.

-Once gluten is well developed, add remaining water and oil; process until perfectly smooth.
+Once gluten is well developed, drizzle in the remaining water and oil while the processor is running, and continue mixing only until smooth.
 At this stage, the dough will feel sticky, wet, and elastic.

 First Rise: Transfer dough to large, lightly greased bowl (it's fine to reuse bowl from autolyse, no need to wash).
 Cover and proof until puffy, light, and roughly doubled in bulk, about 2 hours at 70°F (21°C).
 In a chilly kitchen, the dough will need more time to rise, and in a warmer kitchen, it will move faster.